 Bezos is known to be committed to Amazon’s environmental efforts and has committed the brand to meet the goals of the Paris Climate Agreement.
 To help the brand achieve that, Amazon has purchased 100,000 electric delivery vans and 80% of the energy used by the brand is expected to be from reusable resources by 2024.
 Bezos hopes that the brand will be completely emission-free by 2030.

-These days, every global brand is doing something to help the environment and maintain sustainable operations.
-Even those brands that aren’t reputed to have such good sustainability policies are doing plenty behind the scenes.
+These days, most global brands are doing something to help the environment and maintain sustainable operations.
+Even those that aren’t well-known for their sustainability policies are often making moves behind the scenes.
+But, if companies were honest — 100% honest, that is — they'd likely admit there's more they could be doing to help the enviroment.